-The Oceania Rugby Women's Championship is Oceania Rugby’s premier senior women's XV's rugby event and was introduced in 2016.
+Oceania Rugby Women’s Championship is the region’s pinnacle premier women’s rugby competition and was introduced in 2016

 All Member Unions with an established women's domestic competition are eligible to participate.

 The Oceania Rugby Women’s Championship will return in 2023 featuring National Women's teams from Fiji, Papua New Guinea, Samoa and Tonga.
 The event will be held over three match days 26, 30 May and 4 June in Gold Coast for the first time ever on Australian soil.

 The 2023 competition is even more significant than previous years, as teams compete for a spot in the inaugural World Rugby WXV competition that commences in Europe in October this year.

 The competition provides the platform for Pacific players to be selected for the 2023 Oceania Women’s Combine later in August this year, where players aspire to earn a selection and a PacificAus Sports scholarship to play in Australia’s Super W.

 Join us at Bond University Rugby Club, Gold Coast, Australia for all the action.
 Tickets are available at the gate.

 Prior to the inception of the Oceania Rugby Women's Championship international fixtures for women's XV in the region were far and few, limited to one off test matches as part of the Rugby World Cup qualification process.
 The absence of an international competition pathway limited women's rugby progress in the region.